 Continuous crashes and failed transactions in the application become a matter of great inconvenience and could lead to immediate uninstalling of the application.
 Undoubtedly, Performance testing is crucial.
 Monitoring the application’s response time, ensuring that the load and stress testing are done, performance testing is necessary to gauge whether the app will respond like it has been intended to.
 When it comes to a glitch-free digital banking experience, every moment matters.

-5. Upgraded Technology: Few years ago, smartphones started becoming popular.
-Today, the functionality defines the owned device.
-The business travelers rely upon Apple and Android tablets, freelancers depend on high quality cameras and notebooks, people working in 9-to-5 routine prefer laptops and high-performance desktops.
+5. Upgraded Technology: A Few years ago, smartphones started becoming popular.
+Today, functionality defines the owned device.
+The business travelers rely upon Apple and Android tablets, freelancers depend on high-quality cameras and notebooks, people working in 9-to-5 routine prefer laptops and high-performance desktops.
 So, it has become important to know the target audience and understanding who would use what device under which circumstances.
 This means a serious amount of investment for banking and financial services in the formulation of effective digital strategies.